fireandflames/myfirstseleniumproject/README.md

-ou must use the capabilities of Selenium WebDriver, TestNG framework and the Page Object concept while implementing tests.
+You must use the capabilities of Selenium WebDriver, TestNG framework and the Page Object concept while implementing tests.
 Push your code to Github, submit your solution for code review.

 Preconditions: